 2. Talk to them

-After you’ve connected with people who can help, ask them to interview you—or at the very least, send you questions.
+After you’ve connected with people who have YC interview experience, ask them to conduct a YC mock interview with you—or at the very least, send you questions.
 You’ll be surprised by the different types of questions that you otherwise wouldn’t have considered.
 That’s the point.
 Better to be taken aback in practice than in the real game.

 3. Write out your answers

 Write down all your answers as concisely as possible and rehearse, rehearse, rehearse.
 You don’t want to think on the fly.
 When you write down and repeatedly review your answers, they’ll be drilled into your head so deeply that you don’t have to worry about saying the wrong thing.

 Ask your friend or partner to dance in the background, or yell at you while you are reviewing answers—anything to try and throw off your focus.
 This is how you mimic the intensity of getting grilled by YC partners, some of whom you may have looked up to for years.
 Get acquainted with all the YC application questions and examples.
 Once you’ve prepared for the worst, the interview will feel tame by comparison.

 You know the big picture and have practiced your answers—now it’s time for the real thing.
 Keep these guidelines in mind and bake them into your preparation.